nikhil-bhole/java-programs/imp-java-questions.md

 9. Explain static blocks and instance blocks [with real world use cases and examples]
 10. Explain final, finally and finalize keywords.[Prepare constructor chaing scenarios]
 11. Explain what are POJO classes and why they are useful
+12. Can we overload/override constructors in Java?
+13. Explain constructors, why they are used and types of constructors
+14. Parent class P has method test, and Child class C extends P and also has overridden test method. explain which test method is called in below combinations
+P p = new P(); p.test();
+P p = new C(); p.test();
+C c = new C(); c.test();

 **Strings**
 1. Why Java Strings are Immutable?
 [Explain with examples]